-Essential oils in general are incredibly potent, and citrus-based essential oils can be even more so.
+Essential oils, in general, are incredibly potent, and citrus-based essential oils can be even more so.
 Always use lime essential oil after proper dilution in carrier agents like coconut oil or olive oil.
 Before any extensive topical use, please perform a patch test first in a non-sensitive part of the skin to ensure there’ll be no allergic or other adverse reaction.

 It is important that you first understand how your essential oil had been distilled before putting them to use.
-In the case of majority of citrus-based essential oils, there are two methods of distillation.
+In the case of a majority of citrus-based essential oils, there are two methods of distillation.
 The first is through cold pressing, or extracting the oil directly from the citrus peels.
 This method collects the oil that’s already naturally occurring in the fruits’ skins, and this largely accounts for the greater potency of cold-pressed citrus essential oils.

 The second method is through steam distillation, and this is the standard process of essential oil making for any raw material.
 As the lime oil produced through this method is truly “essential,” it doesn’t come with any extra precautions.
-Lime and other citrus essential oils that had been cold pressed are photosensitive: when it’s already on the skin, exposure to UV rays or other strong source of light may cause pigmentation, rashes, or other skin damage.
+Lime and other citrus essential oils that had been cold pressed are photosensitive: when it’s already on the skin, exposure to UV rays or other strong sources of light may cause pigmentation, rashes, or other skin damage.
 Following topical application, avoid sun exposure for at least twenty-four hours and wear protective clothing.

-Please note that while it’s relatively safe to ingest lime essential oil, it should only be done in extremely small quantities and never on its own.
-Consult your health provider or a qualified aromatherapy practitioner for the proper way of administering lime oil orally.
 The high acidity of lime and other citrus essential oil may also cause damage to some diffuser machines.
 Before diffusing, check with the manufacturers to see if citrus oil may be safely used with their product.

 And as with any other type of essential oil, avoid any contact with eyes or other mucous membranes.
 Keep away from children and pets, and refrain from using if you are pregnant, lactating, or undergoing medication unless cleared by a qualified professional.